tko-dev/SMARCUnityAssets/Documentation/README.md

 If the **topic** string does not start with `/`, this will search all parents for an object tagged `robot` and use its name as a namespace.

 Will call `StartROS` virtual method after acuiring a connection object to the `ros-tcp-bridge`.
 Override this method for any message initializations, publisher/subscriber registrations etc.
+`StartROS` is called `onEnable` so every time someone re-connects, it will be called for your ROS object.

 This will also disable the script at `Start` time, ROS Scripts should be explicitly enabled by a manager!